Budget Friendly Eats

 Tsuta

-My take: The first ramen shop in the world to earn a Michelin star and the shoyu is the reason why.
+My take: The first ramen shop in the world to earn a Michelin star.
 The broth blends chicken, clam, kelp and bonito with a two year barrel aged soy sauce and a drizzle of truffle oil that pulls everything together.
 Nothing about it tastes like typical ramen.
+We absolutely loved it.
 Three minutes from Yoyogi-Uehara Station.
+The neighborhood is packed with coffee roasters and wine bars if you want to stick around.

 Casual Dinner